wilsontom/r4ms-devel/README.md

 The container will then be accessible at `localhost:8787`

-Or, you can clone the repository and use 'docker compose'
+Or, you can clone the repository and use `docker compose`

 ```sh
 git clone git@github.com:wilsontom/r4ms-devel.git